danhje/population-dynamics-simulator/README.md

 This is population dynamics simulator, exploring the exciting lives of herbivores and carnivores on an island with limited resources.

-Written by Aleksander Hykkerud and Daniel Hjertholm in 2012, as part of a school project.
+Written by Aleksander Hykkerud and Daniel Hjertholm in 2012, as an exercise in the cours INF200 - Anvanced Programming at the NMBU.

 In the graphic below, from top left to bottom right: Plot of population sizes, the island with its different terrain types, and two heat maps showing the density of herbivores and carnivores, respectively.